 LEED® Rating Level Requirement

-Projects with an estimated construction cost of $2,000,000 or more involving the construction of a new building, an addition to an existing building, or the substantial reconstruction of an existing building, across most occupancy groups, are required to be designed and constructed to achieve a LEED® Gold or higher rating.
+City-owned and city-funded, non-City-owned projects with an estimated construction cost of $2,000,000* or more involving the construction of a new building, an addition to an existing building, or the substantial reconstruction of an existing building, across most occupancy groups, are required to be designed and constructed to achieve a LEED® Gold or higher rating.

 Energy Use Intensity

-Projects involving the construction of a new building, an addition to an existing building, or the substantial reconstruction of an existing building that involve substantial work on the building envelope, across most occupancy groups, are required to be designed as a low energy intensity building.
+City-owned projects involving the construction of a new building, an addition to an existing building, or the substantial reconstruction of an existing building that involve substantial work on the building envelope, across most occupancy groups, are required to be designed as a low energy intensity building.
 In most instances, a low energy intensity building according to the requirements outlined in the law is one designed and constructed such that its energy use intensity is the less stringent the following:

-System Installations and Replacements
+HVAC System Installations and Replacements

 Plumbing